Jacky-0202/TSR-Matte/README.md

 # TSR-Matte: Twin Swin Refiner Network for High-Resolution Image Matting

-**TSR-Matte** (Twin-Swin-Refiner) is a high-performance image matting architecture designed to handle high-resolution inputs with precise edge details.
-It combines the semantic understanding of a **Swin Transformer** (Twin-Encoder) with a lightweight, high-resolution **Dilated Refiner**.
+TSR-Matte (Twin-Swin-Refiner) is a high-performance image matting architecture designed to handle high-resolution inputs with precise edge details.
+It combines the semantic understanding of a Swin Transformer (Twin-Encoder) with a lightweight, high-resolution Dilated Refiner.
+We evaluated the performance using the Swin Transformer Base backbone, and the qualitative results are illustrated in the figure below.

 ![Compare](figures/Compare_Mathod.png)